Meditation Guide for Beginners (at Home)

 The good news?
 There is no doing it wrong.
 Your mind wanders and you bring it back.
 The more you practice, the better you get.
 And even then, you’ll have days that your mind will jump.
 It happens.

-Something to Consider With Meditation
+To Consider With Basic Beginners Meditation

 One of my biggest lessons from motherhood is that adding self-care is a must for a happy life.
 And meditation is a biggie.